MicrosoftDocs/Managed-Desktop/managed-desktop/prepare/windows-autopilot-registration.md

 # Manual Windows Autopilot device registration outside the Microsoft Managed Desktop Devices blade

-You can also register devices with Microsoft Managed Desktop by manually registering devices with the Windows Autopilot service either in the Microsoft Endpoint Manager portal (Windows Autopilot devices blade) or using the [Get-WindowsAutoPilotInfo.ps1](https://www.powershellgallery.com/packages/Get-WindowsAutoPilotInfo) PowerShell script on the PowerShell Gallery website.
+You can also register devices with Microsoft Managed Desktop by manually registering devices with the Windows Autopilot service either in the [Microsoft Intune admin center](https://go.microsoft.com/fwlink/?linkid=2109431) (Windows Autopilot Devices blade) or using the [Get-WindowsAutoPilotInfo.ps1](https://www.powershellgallery.com/packages/Get-WindowsAutoPilotInfo) PowerShell script on the PowerShell Gallery website.

 When you register a device with Microsoft Managed Desktop outside its device blade, this device registration method is considered an auto device registration method since the device registration request wasn't originated in Microsoft Managed Desktop's device blade.